 Removing Tax Liens from Your Credit Report subject to the same fair credit reporting laws (FCRA) that govern all debts.
 You can dispute them and if the government cannot prove that you owe the debt, the lien will be removed from your credit file.

 The government is much less likely to ignore a dispute based on erroneous information, especially when the debt is substantial.
 What most often happens is that the IRS will confirm or update the information and you’ll still be stuck with the tax lien on your credit report.
 If you pay the debt in full, the IRS will “release” the lien, but the released lien still gets reported for 7 years after you make payment in full.

-Fortunately, it is possible to remove a lien from your credit report even when it hasn’t been paid in full.
-Here’s an example of tax liens deleted from a TransUnion credit report:
+Fortunately, it is possible to dispute and remove a lien from your credit report even when it hasn’t been paid in full.
+Here’s an example of tax liens that were disputed and deleted from a TransUnion credit report: